jmursi/Jmursi.github.io/_misc/misc2.md

 ---

 I often post song covers on my Instagram.
 My ID is [\_anganaborah](https://www.instagram.com/_anganaborah/) feel free to send a request!
-If I know you, we can definitely connect :)
+If I know you, we can definitely connect and discuss music! :)

 <!--
 Heading 1